cswenyuanxiao/gpu-market-mvp/README.md

 - Create a `railway.json` template and connect; for now manual setup above is enough for demo.

 Note: This repo already serves `frontend/` statically from the backend if present on the same server.
 Deploying just the backend will work for both API and UI.

+## Requirements

+For the up-to-date, consolidated delivery requirements covering scope, status (what’s done vs remaining), acceptance for delivery-first, and M1 hardening plan, see `docs/requirements.md`.

 ## SEO & Performance (Phase 7)